BaoAdrian/rebrandly-bot/README.md

 ## AWS Lambda Setup
 We will be setting up two lambda functions to support this bots functionality.
-The reason for the second function is due to the Slack API have a `timeout` parameter set **3 seconds** where the computation/processing done by the lambda functiom must complete and return an `HTTP 200 OK` response within 3 seconds.
+The reason for the second function is due to the Slack API having a `timeout` parameter set to **3 seconds** where the computation/processing done by the lambda functiom must complete and return an `HTTP 200 OK` response within 3 seconds.

-If it fails to send that response within 3 seconds, it will retry the same request assuming the first request failed or timed out.
+If it fails to send that response within 3 seconds, it will retry the same request assuming the first request failed or timed out, resulting in duplicate responses.
 To resolve this issue, the primary lambda function will be setup to *Asynchronously* Invoke the secondary lambda function and immediately return the requested `HTTP 200 OK` response while the secondary function continues processing the command.

 ### Primary Lambda Function Setup
 1. Navigate to the AWS Console and create a new **Lambda Function**